allenai/allennlp-guide/chapters/part2/building-your-model.md

 All you need to do to make your model support regularizers is to make sure the model constructor takes a `**kwargs` argument and passes it to the superclass by calling `super().__init__(**kwargs)` in the constructor.
+Then, when you construct your model (either in python code or through a configuration file), pass a `RegularizerApplicater` parameter with the name `regularizer`.
 In this way, the `RegularizerApplicator` is automatically passed over to the base `Model`, where it is used to compute regularization in `get_regularization_penalty()`.

 In the following code, we create a toy model and obtain the regularization term in two different ways—using individual `Regularizers` and using a `RegularizerApplicator`: